In This Apportionment Lottery, the House Always Wins: House Monotonicity

 \subsection{Examples of Pitfalls}

-An intuitive strategy for constructing a house monotone randomized apportionment methods is to do it inductively, seat-by-seat.
+An intuitive strategy for constructing a house monotone randomized apportionment method is to do it inductively, seat-by-seat.
 Thus, we would need a strategy for extending a method that works for all house sizes $h' \le h$ to a method that also works for house size $h+1$.
 In this section, we give examples suggesting that this does not work, by showing that some reasonable methods cannot be extended without violating quota or ex ante proportionality.
 This motivates a search for a more ``global'' strategy for constructing a house-monotone method.

 \emph{Example 1.} Our first example will show that there are apportionments for a given $h$ that satisfy quota, but that are ``\emph{toxic}'' in that they can never be chosen by a house monotone solution which satisfies quota.
 Suppose that we have four states with populations $\vec{p} = (1, 2, 1, 2)$.
-The distribution that we will consider is the one given by Grimmett's method \citep{Grim04} (as described in the introduction) for these inputs.\footnote{It is easy to correlate an outcome for $h=1$ with this distribution in a way that preserves house monotonicity: Draw an apportionment $\vec{a}$ from the $h=2$ distribution and then flip a coin to determine if the seat for $h=1$ should go to the smaller or the larger one of the states receiving a seat in $\vec{a}$.
-This satisfies quota, ex ante proportionality, and house monotonicity across the inputs $(\vec{p}, 1)$ and $(\vec{p}, 2)$.} Let $h = 2$.
+The distribution that we will consider is the one given by Grimmett's method \citep{Grim04} (as described in the introduction) for these inputs.
+Let $h = 2$.
 Observe that, if the random permutation chosen by Grimmet's method is identity and if furthermore $U > 2/3$, then Grimmett's method will return the allocation $(1, 0, 1, 0)$.
 But we will show that no solution $f$ such that $f(\vec{p}, 2) = (1,0,1,0)$ can satisfy house monotonicity and quota.
 Indeed, if $f$ is house monotone, then at least one out of state 2 or state 4 must still be given zero seats by $f$ when $h=3$, but quota requires that both states receive exactly one seat when $h=3$.
-It follows that Grimmett's method, or any other method satisfying quota and whose support contains solutions $f$ with $f(\vec{p}, 2) = (1,0,1,0)$, cannot be house monotone.
+It follows that Grimmett's method, the apportionment method of \citet{ALM+19}, or any other method satisfying quota and whose support contains solutions $f$ with $f(\vec{p}, 2) = (1,0,1,0)$, cannot be house monotone.

 Thus, a first challenge that any quota and house monotone method must overcome is to never produce a toxic apportionment for a specific $h$ that cannot be extended to all larger house sizes in a house monotone and quota-compliant way. \citet{Still79} and later \citet{BY79} give a characterization of non-toxic apportionments, but we found no way of transforming this characterization into an apportionment method that would be ex ante proportional.